 RECORD YOUR OWN KIND OF MOUNTAIN MUSIC

 All you creative types, take note: late fall is a great time to capture the sounds of the White Mountains.
 Think rain drumming against a cabin’s weathered roof, the crunch of fall leaves underfoot, Canadian geese honking in the sky, and the wind whistling at a scenic overlook.
-Head out on one of these waterfall walks if you’d like to add in the sound of a burbling river, or get in the spirit and record the Christmas tunes playing throughout Santa’s Village (Jefferson, NH).
+Head out on one of these waterfall walks if you’d like to add in the sound of a burbling river, or get in the spirit and record the Christmas tunes playing throughout Santa’s Village (Jefferson, NH) during their last fall weekend of Holly Jolly Halloween (Story Land's new Happy Hauntings could be a great option too).
 Edit all your clips together, and long after the season has ended, your soundscape can send you right back down memory lane.

 ZIP AND RIDE THROUGH THE SEASONS